 After the accident with the horse, I was not able to eat solid foods for four months.
 This was painful on my stomach.
 My stomach started to get worse and worse.
 It felt like someone was beating up my intestines.
 I went to one doctor and had every test under the sun, but that physician never really listened to me.

-My mom was seeing Dr. Jennifer Nayor with Concord Gastroenterology Associates and recommended I see her.
+My mom was seeing Dr. Jennifer Nayor with Emerson Health Gastroenterology and recommended I see her.
 In addition to gastro issues, I have struggled with body dysmorphia and bulimia.
 Dr. Nayor was the first doctor who really talked to me to understand the nitty gritty and find out what is wrong with my stomach.